51Degrees/Device-Detection/nginx/README.md

 ```
 load_module modules/ngx_http_51D_module.so;
 ```
-NOTE: Nginx insists on the same compile arguments being used in both the Nginx executable and the dynamic module.
+**Note: Nginx insists on the same compile arguments being used in both the Nginx executable and the dynamic module.**
 </installation>
 ## Configure
 <configuration>